 Trains to Howden

-Whether you’re looking for a cheap family day out or a weekend away, Howden is a great base for First Hull Trains passengers who are looking to discover the delights of Yorkshire.
+Whether you’re looking for a cheap family day out or a weekend away, Howden is a great base for Hull Trains passengers who are looking to discover the delights of Yorkshire.
 With the regular trains, travelling to Howden with the family has never been easier.

-It is certainly worth taking a trip with First Hull Trains to Howden, a small Georgian inspired market town in the East Riding of Yorkshire, with some beautifully preserved narrow cobbled streets and restored buildings.
+It is certainly worth taking a trip with Hull Trains to Howden, a small Georgian inspired market town in the East Riding of Yorkshire, with some beautifully preserved narrow cobbled streets and restored buildings.
 Howden is perhaps most famous for the iconic Howden Minster, mentioned in the doomsday book and dating back to the eighth century.

 Howden has some beautiful Georgian architecture, with a variety of specialist shops, tearooms and pubs.
 In the 19th century, the ‘Horse Fair’ took place in the market square and was renowned throughout Europe as buyers travelled great distances to buy horses for their country's armouries.
 Today there is a market which takes place in the Shire Hall every Friday.

-With additional attractions including the Ashes Cricket Ground and Playing Field and Howden Marsh, Howden has become a popular stop along the First Hull Trains route and a quiet base for exploring further afield.
+With additional attractions including the Ashes Cricket Ground and Playing Field and Howden Marsh, Howden has become a popular stop along the Hull Trains route and a quiet base for exploring further afield.

 With our cheap train tickets to Howden, it’s the perfect destination for a relax day spending quality time with the family.